arndmghosh/arndmghosh.github.io/_pages/about.md

 Education
 ======
-* M.S. in Electrical and Computer Engineering, Carnegie Mellon University, USA (2019 - 2019)
+* Master's in Electrical and Computer Engineering, Carnegie Mellon University, USA (2019 - 2019)
-* B.Tech. in Electronics and Communication Engineering, NIT Durgapur, India (2009 - 2013)
+* Bachelor's in Electronics and Communication Engineering, NIT Durgapur, India (2009 - 2013)